oracle-livelabs/apex/apex-professional-hol12/1-improving-the-report-and-form.md

 ## Introduction

-In this lab, you will learn how to create and customize Forms in Oracle APEX and then link the forms to a Classic Report.
-This will help you enhance your applications' user experience and functionality by allowing users to interact with data more effectively.
+In this lab, you will learn how to create and customize forms in Oracle APEX and link them to a Classic report.
+Forms enable users to view, add, and edit data effectively, enhancing the overall functionality and usability of your application.
+You will create a Product Details form, integrate it with a Classic Report, and enhance its layout and usability for a seamless user experience.

-Estimated Time: 5 minutes
+Estimated Time: 10 minutes

+### Objectives

+By completing this lab, you will:

+- Create a modal dialog form to display and manage product details.

+- Link the form to an interactive report for seamless data editing and creation.

+- Enhance the form layout by organizing fields, hiding unnecessary items, and improving user interface elements.

 ### Downloads